 power source is superior to an Inverter and a multi-process

 or pulsed power source when used for the MIG weld modes,

 short circuit or spray and for welding with the gas

 shielded flux cored wires?.
-(This info is not available from Miller, ESAB or Lincoln, however the evidence is available in my MIG and flux cored Process
+(This info is not available from Miller, ESAB or Lincoln, however the evidence is available in my MIG training resources.